 Each room in the HLS Residence Halls and each bedroom in the HLS Apartments is cable-ready.
 If you would like to set up cable service, you can contact Comcast at 1-800-XFINITY.
 Residents will need to provide their own television.
 In addition, the following lounges all have large high-definition flat panel televisions and high-definition cable:

 - 5 Mellen Street living room

 Although there is a cafeteria at the Law School in the Harkness Commons, there is no meal plan.
+The cafeteria is pay as you go.
 There are many grocery stores and restaurants near the Law School, and all residents have access to kitchens in their buildings.